epfl-dcsl/sonuma-vm/README.md

 Sonuma-vm is envisioned as a software development platform for Scale-Out NUMA.
 It runs applications at wall-clock speed and can approximate the latency of a real RMC device.

-To compile sample code, the following dependency package is necessary: libsonuma

-Need to export LIBSONUMA_PATH=<path to the sonuma library>
+To compile sample code, the following dependency package is necessary: libsonuma (export LIBSONUMA_PATH="path to the sonuma library")

 To compile, enter v2_2016 and run (results in ./bin): make